mshanGithub/msbotframework/Orchestrator/README.md

 ## Limitations

 * Orchestrator is limited to intents only.
 Entity definitions are ignored and no entity extraction is performed during recognition.
-* Only English language recognition is available in preview release.
+* Only English language recognition is available in this preview release.
 * Only the *default* base model is available to Orchestrator solutions.

 ## Additional Reading